The Overnight Run That Taught Me More Than a Successful One Would Have¶

 | 3 | persistent failure of privileged package installation due to interactive sudo |

-- Non-tty sudo: our SSH tool uses
+- Non-tty sudo.
+The SSH tool uses

-asyncsshwith a non-tty session.
-Rules that touch/etc/sudoerswithrequirettysettings may have broken sudo for subsequent non-tty calls, and the revert may not have fully undone it. - Revert incompleteness: the revert script is generated by the Worker and
+asyncsshwith no pseudo-terminal.
+A fix that touched/etc/sudoerswithrequirettysettings could have broken sudo for subsequent non-tty calls, and the revert may not have fully undone the damage. - Incomplete revert.
+Revert scripts are generated by the Worker before the fix runs.
+If a fix partially executed (like the

-This was the most surprising finding, and it reframes the entire run.
+This one reframes the entire run.

 [3403s] tool_call(apply_fix) description: "Configure AIDE to verify ACLs..."